jlmacle/z--news-monitoring-helper/README.md

 ## Cypress installation:
-Once the code extracted, go to the root directory, and run the command npm install cypress --save-dev
+Once the code extracted, go to the root directory, and run the command <br>
+    npm install cypress --save-dev

 ## Use:
 [ Make sure to change no file names ] <br>